Code-Institute-Submissions/annies-riddle/README.md

 In my Riddle-Me game it doesn't matter if your answer is:

-- ball,
+- ball
-- a ball,
+- a ball
-- a Ball,
+- A Ball
 - A BALL

 I will convert your answer into lower-case characters and check if your provided answer